 (Editor’s note: This story originally published April 8, 2019.
 We are republishing it now as a reminder that it’s time to think about severe weather and natural disaster preparedness.
 This spring, we’ve already seen severe weather hit parts of the country, including devastating tornadoes that hit several southern states on Sunday, April 12, 2020. )

 Floods, tornados, forest fires and hurricanes are equal-opportunity disasters that strike young and old alike.

 Not according to Dr. Samir K. Sinha, a member of the American Red Cross Scientific Advisory Council and director of geriatrics for Toronto’s Sinai Health System and the University Health Network in Toronto.
 He says vulnerable older adults are disproportionately likely to suffer in natural disasters, in large part because they are more likely to face sensory, cognitive or mobility disabilities, social isolation and financial challenges.

 Sinha is a co-chair of the Emergency/Disaster Preparedness for Older Adults project, an initiative by the American Red Cross and the American Academy of Nursing.
 The goal of the project is to help reduce the impact of disaster on older Americans.
-This summer, the group working on the project plans to publish a set of 25 evidence-based recommendations targeting everyone from health care professionals to policymakers to caregivers.
+In January 2020, the group working on the project published a report including 25 evidence-based recommendations targeting everyone from health care professionals to policymakers to caregivers.